 “I’m an artist, not a sell-out!”

 Time to drop that attitude now.
-Anyone you’ve ever heard of “sold out” in some fashion by marketing themselves.
-It’s what artists do if they want anyone to ever experience their art.
+Anyone you’ve ever heard of “sold out” in some fashion by marketing themselves, and it’s what artists do if they want anyone to ever experience their art.

-If you don’t have marketing and self-promotion skills, now’s the time to fix that.
+If you don’t have marketing and self-promotion skills, now’s the time to fix that (by reading Promoly’s blog).
 You don’t have to go on an expert-level marketing course, but read up on the subject and how to get noticed on SoundCloud.

 Most of all, shake the self-promotion embarrassment.
 Bigging yourself up is weird in day-to-day life, but for an artist, it’s the only way for people to discover and hear about you.
 If even a small pool of fans discover you, then it justifies the act of self-promotion.